biicode/docs/c++/c++-getting-started.rst

     For this reason, all the code you want to be analyzed must place into a block inside the blocks folder.

-    The structure of this blocks is composed by two parts, the user owner and the block name.
-In this example we use the anonymous user, but if you want to publish your own blocks in the future, you need to create a biicode user and use that user name.

-    If you want to change the user of a block into your blocks folder, just change the name folder where are this block.

 3. Resolve your dependencies
 ----------------------------